 Will the baby name Sparkle make a comeback?

 The 1976 movie Sparkle is set the late ’50s/early ’60s and follows three sisters — Sparkle (played by Irene Cara), Sister and Delores — as they form a girl group and try to find fame.
-It’s loosely based on the story of the Supremes, though set in Harlem instead of Detroit.
+It’s loosely based on the story of the Supremes, but set in Harlem instead of Detroit.

 Did Sparkle have an influence on U.S. baby names?
 Yes — the baby name Sparkle, bestowed infrequently before the release of the movie, was given to dozens (and, later, hundreds) of baby girls starting in the mid-1970s: